 - Departments must retain copies of all payroll documents for a period of seven years.

 - Students are paid semi-monthly; payroll checks are available to be picked up from the Payroll Office on the 10th and 25th of each month.
 If the 10th or 25th falls on a weekend or holiday, payroll checks will be ready the Friday before the weekend or the last working day before the holiday.
 Students may sign up for direct deposit by going to Equus and logging into the Employee Self Service website.

 - Each student employee receives a Wage and Tax Statement, Form W-2, at the end of the tax year.
 If the form has not been received by Feb.
 28, the student should contact the payroll office.

 - Paychecks for students whose timesheets were delayed by the department and not submitted by the deadline will be released on the payday scheduled for the pay period during which the timesheet was processed.

 Regents Service Program is a state funded program that provides paid student internships emphasizing service and applied learning opportunities.
 These opportunities make a contribution to the University of Nevada, Las Vegas (UNLV), the State of Nevada or the surrounding community.

 On campus agencies and nonprofit organizations may apply for paid student interns by completing a Regents Service Application.
 The application deadline for the 2011-2012 academic has passed.
-The application for the 2012-2013 academic year will be available in March of 2012.

 For more information regarding the Regents Service Program please contact the Work Study Program Unit by phone at 702-895-3939 or email at email@example.com.